horia07/TeamERepo/task3/02-filisystem/README.md

 Do NOT close the terminal before copying the link generated at the end on the console.
 Copy this link and access it in the browser for a better overview of the results.

+**if you want to reproduce the experiments more than once, make sure the RESULTS folder is empty before each run**